cmacnamara/wordle-js/README.md

 Nordle is a Wordle re-creation with a Norse mythology-inspired theme.
 The objective of the game is to guess the secret 5-letter word in as few tries as possible.
 To play, simply type out your 5-letter guess word.
 Note that the word must be a valid English word in order to count.
 To submit your guess, either hit the Submit Guess button or press Enter.

-The correct of your guess will be revealed by the resulting color of each letter.
-A green letter indicates that the letter is in the the secret word and is in the correct position; a yellow letter indicates that the letter is in the word, but is in the incorrect position; a black letter indicates that the letter is not in the word, or that there are no more of that letter in the word.
+The correctness of your guess will be revealed by the resulting color of each letter.
+A green letter indicates that the letter is in the the secret word and is in the correct position; a yellow letter indicates that the letter is in the word, but is in the incorrect position; a black letter indicates either that the letter is not in the word, or that there are no more of that letter in the word.

 Try to win 10 games in a row to become a Rune Master!